 ACS provides a repository for grid applications.
-Application providers create Application Archive (AA) instances accompanied with the meta-information describing the contents.
+Application providers create Application Archive (AA) including meta-information describing the contents.
 The AA is a logical bundle of files that is used for provisioning and executing a task in a Grid system.
-Such information may include, but not limited to, the application executable code, configuration data necessary for initial deployment of the application and the deployment descriptor documents.
-The internal form of AA inside the ACS repository is called an AA instance and the wire format of AA for creating or downloading an AA instance is called AA document.
+Such information may include, but is not limited to, the application executable code, configuration data necessary for initial deployment of the application and the deployment descriptor documents.
+The internal form of AA inside the ACS repository is called an AA instance and the wire format of AA for creating or downloading an AA instance is called an AA document.

-While one may imagine any granularity of the application, a single AA might only contain a single unit of a task deployed in a Grid system.
+While one may imagine any unit of applications, a single AA might only contain a single unit of a task deployed in a Grid system.
 This would be a simple and useful example for a Commercial Data Center use case [OGSA usecase].
 A basic scenario for ACS would include an application provider using ACS to create an AA instance in the ACS repository, thereby making the application available for system services that implement deployment or execution in a Grid system.
-ACS defines a Web Service interface called Application Repository Interface (ARI) to manage the AA instance for both application producers and consumers which supports operations to create, read, update and delete.
+ACS defines a Web Service interface called Application Repository Interface (ARI) to manage the AA instance for both application producers and consumers.
+The ARI specifies operations to create, read, update and delete AA instances.
 Also, through ARI, the meta-information of AAs, such as change histories can be handled.
-Users of ARI can retrieve parts of an AA instance in a granularity of an Application Content.
-They can make subscription to the event notifications so that they are notified when the AA is updated or deleted.
+Users of ARI can retrieve parts of an AA instance in a granularity of a file.
+They can make subscription to event notifications so that they are notified when the AA is updated or deleted.
 The detailed interface is explained later in Chapter 4.1.